-- You may need to crank the engine several times before the system starts to pump fuel from the tank to the engine. - Your "Check Engine" light may come on.
-For more information on the "Check Engine" light, refer to the Instrumentation chapter.
+- You may need to cycle the ignition from OFF to ON several times after refueling, to allow the fuel system to pump the fuel from the tank to the engine. - Your "Check Engine" indicator may come on.
+For more information on the "Check Engine" indicator, refer to the Instrumentation chapter.